AGDevX/Owl/README.md

 ### AuthZ (are you allowed to do what you're trying to do?)

-The Spider Api is protected by the [OAuth 2.0](https://oauth.net/2/) protocol and uses Auth0 as the Authorization Server.
-When Owl needs to consume the Spider Api, it first requests an access token from Auth0 and passes it to the Spider Api in the `Authorization` HTTP request header.
+The Spider API is protected by the [OAuth 2.0](https://oauth.net/2/) protocol and uses Auth0 as the Authorization Server.
+When Owl needs to consume the Spider API, it first requests an access token from Auth0 and passes it to the Spider API in the `Authorization` HTTP request header.

-See the [Spider Api README](https://github.com/AGDevX/Spider#readme) for it's OAuth 2.0 implementation.
+See the [Spider API README](https://github.com/AGDevX/Spider#readme) for it's OAuth 2.0 implementation.

 <br />
 <br />